KankakeeCommunityCollege/kcc-development-environment/installing_project.md

 ## Update Browserslist `caniuse` Database

-The CSS prefixing and JS polyfilling is determined from the projects `browserslist` setting (found in project's `package.json` file,) and a `caniuse` database of browser compatibility.
+The CSS prefixing and JS polyfilling is determined from a projects `browserslist` setting (in `package.json`,) and a `caniuse` database of browser compatibility.

 You should update a projects `caniuse` database often (or try to do it once a month.)
 Use our `npm` script to update the database:
 ```bash
 npm run browserslist
 ```